Hover Card

 import * as hoverCard from "@zag-js/hover-card" import { useMachine, normalizeProps, Portal } from "@zag-js/react" function HoverCard() { const [state, send] = useMachine(hoverCard.machine({ id: "1" })) const api = hoverCard.connect(state, send, normalizeProps) return ( <> <a href="https://twitter.com/zag_js" target="_blank" {...api.triggerProps} > Twitter </a> {api.isOpen && ( <Portal> <div {...api.positionerProps}> <div {...api.contentProps}> <div {...api.arrowProps}> <div {...api.arrowTipProps} /> </div> Twitter Preview </div> </div> </Portal> )} </> ) }

-Making it opened by default
+Making it opened initially

-const [state, send] = useMachine( hoverCard.machine({ defaultOpen: true, }), )
+const [state, send] = useMachine( hoverCard.machine({ open: true, }), )

-Listening for changes in open
+Listening for open state changes

-When the hover card is opened
+When the hover card is opened or closed, the onOpenChange callback is invoked.

-const [state, send] = useMachine( hoverCard.machine({ onOpenChange(open) { console.log("hovercard is:", open ? "opened" : "closed") // open - true | false }, }), )
+const [state, send] = useMachine( hoverCard.machine({ onOpenChange(details) { // details => { open: boolean } console.log("hovercard is:", details.open ? "opened" : "closed") }, }), )

 Styling guide

-Earlier, we mentioned that each hover card part has a data-part
+Earlier, we mentioned that each hover card part has a data-part attribute added to them to select and style them in the DOM.

-[data-part="trigger"] { /* styles for trigger */ }
+[data-part="trigger"] { /* styles for trigger */ } [data-part="content"] { /* styles for content */ }

 Zag exposes some variable that can be used to style the arrow.